 Research

 Research Overview

-One of the NCSE’s statutory roles is to carry out research in the area of special education.
-The overall aim of the NCSE research programme is to strengthen our knowledge and understanding of best practice in educational policy and provision for students with special educational needs.
-Specifically the NCSE research programme:
+Our research programme aims to strengthen our knowledge and understanding of best practice in educational policy and provision for students with special educational needs.

-– builds a robust evidence base through commissioning or conducting high quality peer-reviewed
+– Build a strong evidence base through commissioning or carrying out high-quality peer-reviewed research

-– contributes to strengthening the research infrastructure around special and inclusive education.
+– Help to strengthen the research infrastructure around special and inclusive education.

+Research